kaichen-z/VMLoc/README.md

 The meanings of various command-line parameters are documented in train.py.
 The values of various hyperparameters are defined in `tools/options.py`.

 ### Inference
-The trained models for partial experiments presented in the paper could be found in `record`.
+The trained models for partial experiments presented in the paper could be found here [Weights](https://drive.google.com/drive/folders/1QsdVHYKsPNeLRgOxYKDBGKeOTUJocK0A?usp=drive_link).
 The inference script is `testing.py`.
 Here are some examples, assuming the models are downloaded in `logs`.

 - VMLoc on `redkitchen` from `7Scenes`:
 ```